mcvillouta/mcvillouta/README.md

 - 🤝 Open to collaborations and discussions on projects related to healthcare and machine learning

 ## Publications
-- Take a look at our lab's latest publication led by Dr. Karthik Soman: 🪄 **[KG-RAG](https://github.com/BaranziniLab/KG_RAG)** - Knowledge Graph-based Retrieval Augmented Generation.
+- Take a look at our lab's latest publication led by Dr. Karthik Soman: 🪄 **[KG-RAG](https://github.com/BaranziniLab/KG_RAG)** - Knowledge Graph-based Retrieval Augmented Generation

 ## Get in Touch